 Teachers at the Victorian partner school mentor their counterparts and provide ongoing advice and support, including assistance with curriculum planning and school-based assessment.

-Currently there are 30 programs being delivered across China, Philippines, Timor Leste and Vanuatu.
+Currently there are 26 programs being delivered across China, Malaysia, the Philippines, Timor Leste, Vietnam, and in Darwin (Australia).

-For a snapshot of the VCE offshore program to date, see
+For a snapshot of key information on the VCE offshore program, see

 How it works